-In 2019, Ethan Bledsoe noticed a lack of opportunities in West Lafayette, Indiana for youth to be involved in the political process and that the city was not taking sufficient action to address climate change and advance solutions.
+In 2019, Ethan Bledsoe noticed a lack of opportunities in West Lafayette, Indiana for youth to be involved in the political process, let alone achieve climate solutions.
+The city was also not taking the necessary steps to fight the climate crisis.
 As a result, Ethan organized a climate strike to raise awareness for the issue.
-The students succeeded by bringing an advanced placement environmental science course to the local high school.
-Additionally, he constructed free climate resiliency libraries to make climate learning materials more accessible and equitable.
-The group installed eight little libraries with over 100 books.
-These libraries are filled with children's books, resources, and information about climate change to engage younger students in the area in climate action efforts.
+The group succeeded by bringing an advanced placement environmental science course to the high school.
+Additionally, he constructed little free climate resiliency libraries to make climate learning materials more accessible and equitable.
+The group installed eight little libraries with over 100 books which are filled with children's books, resources, and information about climate change to engage younger students in the area in climate action efforts.

-Ethan organized a strike to raise awareness about climate change.
-The students succeeded by bringing an advanced placement environmental science course to the high school.
-Additionally, he constructed free climate resiliency libraries to make climate learning materials more accessible and equitable.
+Ethan organized a climate strike to raise awareness for the issue.

+The group succeeded by bringing an advanced placement environmental science course to the high school.
+Additionally, he constructed little free climate resiliency libraries to make climate learning materials more accessible and equitable.